hyperledger-solang/solang/README.md

 ```
 You will have a flipper.wasm and flipper.json.
 You can use these directly in
 the [Polkadot UI](https://substrate.dev/substrate-contracts-workshop/#/0/deploying-your-contract?id=putting-your-code-on-the-blockchain), as if your smart
-contract was written using Ink!
+contract was written using ink!.